Module: Advanced content

 ...

-We can reuse the functionality – all we need is an additional method call in content query parameters to pass in the references.
+We can reuse the functionality – all we need is an additional query configuration in the ContentRetriever’s extension method parameters to pass in the references.

-Add a new private overload of the RetrieveWebPageChildrenByPath, and a new nullable customContentTypeQueryParameters parameter to pass in an anonymous method.
+Add a new private overload of the RetrieveWebPageChildrenByPath, and a new nullable additionalQueryConfiguration parameter to the method to pass in an anonymous method.

 C#